 Additional information about the 1818 program can be found on the SLU website: http://www.slu.edu/1818

-Southwestern Illinois College (SWIC): Students have the opportunity to earn college credit, at no cost, for one current course offered at FCHS.
-This math course is transferable to four-year institutions.
+Southwestern Illinois College (SWIC): Students have the opportunity to earn college credit, at no cost, for three current course offered at FCHS.
+The math course is transferable to four-year institutions.

 College Statistics - Yearlong course: MATH 107 - General Education Statistics, 4 credit hours

-If a student were to take all of these courses, they could graduate with 45 hours of college credit.
-If you were to only count those courses that lead towards a four year degree, a student could earn up to 42 credit hours.
-The total cost for the 42 credit bearing courses would be $2161.
+If a student were to take all of these courses, they could graduate from Freeburg High School with 59 hours of college credit.
+If we look at just the number of credits that could be transferred towards a four year degree, we currently offer 42 hours.
+The total cost for these 42 college credits would be $2170.

 Options available on the SWIC campus